Prices start from PLN 60 per document!

 What types of texts does Nota Bene Translation Agency work with?

-– Technical translations from and into Italian — we translate any texts in electronics, aviation and shipbuilding, agriculture, industry, oil and chemistry, etc. For this purpose, we pick translators who understand the specific nature of a given industry.
+– Technical translation from Italian — we translate any texts in electronics, aviation and shipbuilding, agriculture, industry, oil and chemistry, etc. For this purpose, we pick translators who understand the specific nature of a given industry.

-– Translations for the IT sector from and into Italian for the localization of applications, games, software and websites.
+– IT translation from Italian for the localization of applications, games, software and websites.

-– Literary or fiction translation is the translation of works of fiction, marketing and advertising materials.
+– Literary or fiction translation from Italian of fiction, marketing and advertising materials.
 Unlike the previous types of translation, in this case there is more room for a translator’s creativity, because there is no need for “word for word” translation.
 The most important thing is that the translated material produces the same impact as the original, while an excellent translation may even make it better.

-How to have a translation from Polish, Russian, Belarusian or Ukrainian into Italian?
+How to have a translation from Italian into English, Polish, Russian, Belarusian or Ukrainian?

 An entire team of several professionals normally works on a job: a translator, proofreader, editor, quality controller, layout designer and manager who will be available during working hours.
 In order to rule out human errors, the translation agency uses modern services to check punctuation, idioms, numerical expressions, and formulas.
 The material is also reviewed by the chief editor.